hazzardweb/easylogin-pro-docs/upgrade.md

 ## Git Changes

 You can view the all the changes on [git.hazzardweb.com](http://git.hazzardweb.com) by logging in with your Envato account.

+## Upgrading To 1.2.10

+- Replace `src/OAuth/UserData/Extractor/Facebook.php`.
+This is only required if your Facebook app is >= 2.8.

 ## Upgrading To 1.2.9